tansaku/py-coursera/README.md

 While it may not be possible to create a perfect replacement for Octave many more programming experienced students would love to be working with Python rather than Octave, particularly because of support for testing, continuous integration and so forth.

 This repository is a placeholder for any and all attempts to replicate parts of the Coursera PGM and ML homework assignment code in Python.
+It was created as part of [this discussion](https://class.coursera.org/pgm/forum/thread?thread_id=2382) in the PGM class, which annoyingly you will be unable to access if you didn't sign up for PGM first time around, so please contact [sjoseph@hpu.edu](sjoseph@hpu.edu) for a summary if you're interested.

 In the first instance we'll attempt to recreate the ML/PGM Octave tutorials using the Enthought SciPy/Python distribution.
 Here's the start of a transcript based on Prof Ng's [Octave transcript](http://spark-university.s3.amazonaws.com/stanford-pgm/slides/octave_session.m)